 London is a city of hyperbole.
 As the capital and largest city of the United Kingdom, London is very much open for business.
-We’ll welcome you with open arms, despite the impression our recent politics might suggest.
+We’ll welcome you with open arms!
 You’re probably well aware that London is a leading global city in the areas of arts, culture, fashion, tourism and media and is home to the best museums in the world.
 You might not know that it’s the world’s most-visited city (when measured by international arrivals).

 Its streets are packed with history; some of the world’s greatest writers, artists, designers, craftsmen and thinkers were born here.
-We have lots of open, green space to enjoy, in all weathers (yes, the weather is as dramatic as our politics) and we have over 7,000 boozers.
+We have lots of open, green space to enjoy, in all weathers (yes, the weather can be pretty dramatic) and we have over 7,000 boozers.
 What’s not to love?

 The city centre, from Marble Arch to Monument, offers enough entertainment for thirsty culture vultures to last 48 years, never mind 48 hours.
 But things are changing and the most exciting developments (like many other global cities) are in the suburbs.
 East London is well documented as a hipster’s paradise, where you can find films screened under motorways and cafés catering for cats, but put the silly aside and there is an evolving food, drink and culture scene to please any palette.

 You don’t need me to tell you to visit Tate Modern, the National Gallery or the V&A, but I’ll try and aid those who’ve ticked off London’s biggest attractions and are looking for a more local experience.